Assistant Facilities Manager Resume Example

 Highlight achievements with numbers, like cutting costs by 10% or managing teams of 15+.
 This helps your resume stand out to hiring managers right away.

-Don't forget to add industry-recognized certifications.
+Don't forget to add a cover letter to your application along with industry-recognized certifications.
 Certifications like IFMA CFM or OSHA 30 show your commitment and expertise in facilities management.

 If you're looking to expand your options, you might want to check out other roles in facilities and property management.
 Sometimes skills overlap across different job titles.